SmartDev0910/spreadsheet/backend/README.md

 Full Article with implementation:
 > [Node.js PostgreSQL CRUD example with Express Rest APIs](https://www.bezkoder.com/node-express-sequelize-postgresql/)

-We will build Rest Apis that can create, retrieve, update, delete and find Tutorials by title.
+We will build Rest Apis that can create, retrieve, update, delete and find SpreadSheets by title.

 The following table shows overview of the Rest APIs that will be exported:

-- GET     `api/tutorials`	            get all Tutorials
+- GET     `api/spreadsheets`	            get all SpreadSheets
-- GET     `api/tutorials/:id`         get Tutorial by id
+- GET     `api/spreadsheets/:id`         get SpreadSheet by id
-- POST    `api/tutorials`             add new Tutorial
+- POST    `api/spreadsheets`             add new SpreadSheet
-- PUT     `api/tutorials/:id`         update Tutorial by id
+- PUT     `api/spreadsheets/:id`         update SpreadSheet by id
-- DELETE  `api/tutorials/:id`         remove Tutorial by id
+- DELETE  `api/spreadsheets/:id`         remove SpreadSheet by id
-- DELETE  `api/tutorials`             remove all Tutorials
+- DELETE  `api/spreadsheets`             remove all SpreadSheets
-- GET     `api/tutorials/published`   find all published Tutorials
+- GET     `api/spreadsheets/published`   find all published SpreadSheets
-- GET     `api/tutorials?title=[kw]`  find all Tutorials which title contains 'kw'
+- GET     `api/spreadsheets?title=[kw]`  find all SpreadSheets which title contains 'kw'

 ## Demo Video
 This is our Node.js PostgreSQL CRUD example using Express & Sequelize application demo, test Rest Apis with Postman.